Southwestern Law School offers a variety of financial assistance programs, including scholarships, loans, and work-study.

 Disbursement of Aid

-A: The award letter will identify all aid which a student requested to be considered for when they completed the FAFSA and for which he/she is deemed to be eligible.
+A: The offer letter will identify all aid which a student requested to be considered for when they completed the FAFSA and for which he/she is deemed to be eligible.

-The award letter will indicate eligibility for student loans (including both Stafford and Grad PLUS Loans), Federal Work Study and scholarships.
+The offer letter will indicate eligibility for student loans (including both Stafford and Grad PLUS Loans), Federal Work Study and scholarships.

-Students who wish to take advantage of the aid which has been offered must complete an acceptance process online (via the student portal) before their awards will be processed.
+Students who wish to take advantage of the aid which has been offered must complete an acceptance process online (via the student portal) before their aid will be processed.

-Q: What if I need to adjust my award?
+Q: What if I need to adjust my offer?

-A: During the award letter confirmation process, entering students should indicate any changes and/or reject any types of aid they do not wish to receive.
+A: During the financial aid confirmation process, entering students should indicate any changes and/or reject any types of aid they do not wish to receive.

 Continuing students who wish to make an adjustment to their aid package (either to cancel a particular type of aid or to reduce the amount of aid) should submit a Loan Change Form to request those changes.
 The Loan Change Form is available on the student portal or can be picked up in the Financial Aid Office.